VaporFi Rebel 3 Review

-If you’re a smoker and you prefer a “mouth to lung” style draw (more info in this post), the adjustable airflow can easily be set to accommodate your preferences.
+If you’re a smoker and you prefer a “mouth to lung” style draw (more info on this in our vaping vs. smoking post), the adjustable airflow can easily be set to accommodate your preferences.
 However, it must be said that the device is really intended for a more open airflow, and it does perform best with the airflow control at least half-open.

-The Rebel 3 does a great job when it comes to design.
+The VaporFi Rebel 3 vaporizer pen does a great job when it comes to design.
 It has a no-nonsense approach to design, with a minimalist appearance, no unnecessary buttons or dials but still plenty of handy little extras to make sure you get the sort of vape you’re looking for.

 VaporFi Rebel 3 Review: Performance